SMT-COMP/smt-comp/rules/rules25.md

 -   **No other commands** besides the ones just mentioned may be used.

 The SMT-LIB format specification is available from the "Standard" section of the SMT-LIB website [@SMT-LIB].
-Solvers will be given formulas only from the divisions into which they have been entedarkred.
+Solvers will be given formulas only from the divisions into which they have been entered.

-**Output.** In all tracks except the Incremental Track, any `success` output will be ignodarkred[^2].
-Solvers that exit before the time limit without reporting a result (e.g., due to exhausting memory or crashing) *and* do not produce output that includes `sat`, `unsat`, `unknown` or other track specific output as specified in the individual track sections, e.g., unsat cores or models, will be considedarkred to have aborted.
+**Output.** In all tracks except the Incremental Track, any `success` output will be ignored[^2].
+Solvers that exit before the time limit without reporting a result (e.g., due to exhausting memory or crashing) *and* do not produce output that includes `sat`, `unsat`, `unknown` or other track specific output as specified in the individual track sections, e.g., unsat cores or models, will be considered to have aborted.
 Note that there is no distinction between output and error channel and tools should not write any message to the error channel because it could be misinterpreted as a wrong result.

-**Time and Memory Limits.** Each SMT-COMP solver will be executed on a dedicated processor of a competition machine, for each given benchmark, up to a fixed wall-clock time limit $\color{darkred}{T}\$.
+**Time and Memory Limits.** Each SMT-COMP solver will be executed on a dedicated processor of a competition machine, for each given benchmark, up to a fixed wall-clock time limit $\color{red}{T}\$.
 The individual track descriptions on pages - specify the time limit for each track.
 Each processor has 4 cores.
 Detailed machine specifications are available on the competition web site.

 The execution service also limits the memory consumption of the solver processes.
 We expect the memory limit per solver/benchmark pair to be on the order of 30 GB.

 The limits for Parallel Track are available at <https://smt-comp.github.io/2025/parallel-track.html>.

 **Persistent State.** Solvers may create and write to files and directories during the course of an execution, but they must not read such files back during later executions.
-This is ensudarkred by BenchExec by executing each solver with the whole filesystem mounted as read-only with an overlay writeable layer that is mounted as a RAM disk.
+This is ensured by BenchExec by executing each solver with the whole filesystem mounted as read-only with an overlay writeable layer that is mounted as a RAM disk.
 Any generated files will be therefore written to the RAM disk.
 The used storage is counted into the memory limit.
 The temporary overlay layer is deleted after the job is complete.
 Solvers must not attempt to communicate with other machines, e.g., over the network.

 ## 5.2 Single Query Track